2016 deadliest for San Antonio in 20 years

-The San Antonio Police Department said this was a 61 percent increase from 2015, when San Antonio saw 94 homicides.
+According to a Wall Street Journal report, San Antonio has the highest homicide rate increase from 2015 compared to any of the top twenty largest police departments in the country.

-According to the Wall Street Journal, this is also the largest murder rate increase among the 20 largest police departments in the country.
+Family members who lost loved ones this year to the violence are still grieving.

-This is a developing story, and Kens5.com will continue to post updates as they become available.
+"I look at the news every day and it seems like to me every time we look up somebody is getting shot and killed it was the worst day of my life that was my baby son that was my youngest I have four kids and now I only have three and I lost my baby," said Donna Dotson, whose 35-year-old son was shot and killed on the east side in June.

 (© 2017 KENS)